House Republicans move to hold Blinken in contempt over Afghanistan testimony

 Last week, State Department spokesman Matthew Miller accused McCaul and the committee of repeatedly calling for hearings on days they knew Blinken would be unavailable to appear.

-McCaul said the department was being “disingenuous” because it had declined repeated requests to pick a date in September for Blinken to testify.
+McCaul has repeatedly said the department has been “disingenuous” because it had declined repeated requests to pick a date in September for Blinken to testify.
 “If we are forced to hold Secretary Blinken in contempt of Congress, he has no one to blame but himself,” he said in a statement last week.

 Former President Donald Trump has repeatedly brought up the disastrous exit from Afghanistan in the campaign, trying to link it to his Democratic rival, Vice President Kamala Harris.
 Several watchdog reviews and a more than 18-month investigation by House Republicans have failed to pinpoint an instance where the Harris had a particular impact on decision-making on the withdrawal.